General E-Government and E-Governance Track

 This track invites papers that can advance theoretical, practical and policy questions on those issues.
 Papers are expected to address the topics including but not limited to:

-- Predictive analytics and machine learning in the public sector
+- AI and labour displacement in the public sector

 - AI in government and discriminatory bias